-YHA provided a response to the consultation on the White Paper but was not invited to the Conference in Cardiff at the Pierhead in June 2012.
-We consider that the selection procedure for the conference was not adequate and did not reflect the needs of younger people.
-It focused strongly on the cycling community and not on recreational walking which has considerable tourism benefits especially for young people and families and visitors to Wales.
+Railfuture, although a member of Sustainable Transport Wales provided a response to the consultation on the White Paper but was not invited to the Conference in Cardiff at the Pierhead in June 2012.
+We consider that the selection procedure for the conference was not adequate and did not reflect the needs of rail users.
+It focused strongly on the cycling community and not on recreational walking and associated public transport links which have considerable tourism benefits.

 We consider that the bill appears to be focussing on cycling and not walking whereas the latter is more important as it is the only means of travel for some people in areas lacking adequate public transport.
 We consider that the focus also appears to be on urban city regions and not on smaller towns and rural communities.
 Access to the nearest town and railway station for a community with no or sparse public transport must be more important than developing cycle ways in urban areas which have adequate public transport.
 We do not support the concept of a threshold of 2,000.
-A Youth Hostel with a resident population of one person could generate more walking and cycling requirements than a village of 2,000.
+A tourist attraction or out of town shopping/ entertainment centre or a single hotel with a resident population of one person could generate more walking and cycling requirements than a village of 2,000.

-YHA is awaiting the publication of guidance to see what level of engagement with potential users including young people will be recommended.
+Railfuture is awaiting the publication of guidance to see what level of engagement will be recommended with potential rail users and bus travellers.

-To what extent are the key provisions the most appropriate way of delivering the aim of the Bill?
+4 To what extent are the key provisions the most appropriate way of delivering the aim of the Bill?